-Building relationships with your audience on social media, capturing their details on an email database, and then sending them to your Product Launch’s Pre Launch Content is a time-tested and proven way to make sales.
+Learning how to attract people to your product launch using social media and then capturing their details on an email database before sending them to your Pre Launch Content is a time-tested and proven way to make sales.

 Having said that, it’s not always easy and there are plenty of traps.
 Here’s what we’ll cover in this post to help you optimise your results: